rocky-linux/documentation/docs/guides/migrate2rocky.md

 ## Running the script and installation

-Use the `cd` command to switch to the directory where the script is, ensure the file is executable, and give the owner of the script file x permissions.
+Use the `cd` command to switch to the directory where the script is, ensure the file is executable, and give the owner of the script file x permissions (note: iin the below commands, if you're running a 9.x system, add a 9 before the `.sh`).

 ```
 chmod u+x migrate2rocky.sh